mohammadsf7293/sample-twitter/README.md

 - Thirdly, I've updated the design of the `UpdateTweetPermissions` method's inputs in the GraphQL schema to receive `groupIDs` and `userIDs` as separate arrays.
 This change was made because there was no specific rule defined to differentiate between a `userID` and a `groupID` when they were combined in a single array.

+- I have converted `Date` types to timestamps to eliminate the need to format dates for different timezones.
+This is because a timestamp doesn't have a timezone, and on the frontend side, it can be converted to a string based on the user's timezone.

 ### Future Enhancements

 In the future, the list of user-created groups can be displayed in the UI to avoid repeatedly creating groups with the same users or items.
 Additionally, server-side logic can be implemented to detect and prevent the creation of duplicate groups.
 If a user attempts to create a group with identical members to an existing one, the system could